Fruit Trees For Sale at Butternut Farm

 Aztec fuji: Ripening right at the end of October.
 Crisp and sweet with excellent storage potential.
 Manage crop carefully to keep this variety out of it's bi-annual tendency.

-Idared: An excellent Mid October ripening cider, baking and sauce apple.
+Idared: SOLD OUT An excellent Mid October ripening cider, baking and sauce apple.
 We recommend this variety highly to our customers because it is very grower friendly: annual producer, good growth habit, and low apple scab susceptibility.
 A tarter apple that stores well.

 Crimson Crisp: Ripens in mid to late September.
 This apple has a bold red skin with crisp white flesh and really good flavor.
 Known to be good for making both sweet and hard cider.
 This apple is also disease resistant making it a great back yard tree.